 Stuartholme acknowledges its duty to consult, so far as is reasonably practicable, with workers who carry out work for the business or undertaking, who are or are likely to be, directly affected by a matter relating to work health or safety.
 Where more than one person has a duty for the same matter, each person, must, so far as is reasonably practicable, consult, cooperate and coordinate activities with all other persons who have a duty in relation to the same matter.

-Stuartholme will consult with Workers in relation to the following health and safety matters in accordance with the Work Health and Safety Act and the Regulation:
+Stuartholme will consult with Workers in relation to the following health and safety matters in accordance with the Work Health and Safety Act 2011 and the Work Health and Safety Regulation 2011:

 when identifying hazards and assessing risks to health and safety arising from the work carried out or to be carried out by the school;